 There is something awesome about having a board that fits in a backpack, or under your seat on the airplane the way a Penny Board does.
-What is not cool is that the small size of a Penny Board makes it necessary to ride with an incredibly small stance (feet close together) which generally results in a less visually appealing ride style — not to mention less control, less stability and a reduced ability to recover when you make a mistake.
+What is not cool is that the small size of a Penny Board makes it necessary to ride with an incredibly small stance (feet close together)

 That short ride stance is generally the reason a lot of people think Penny Boards are lame — short stance makes the default ride style look funny and make Penny Boards less versatile than a Longboard or a Skateboard in almost every instance.